Discover the beautiful Fjord-du-Saguenay

 ABOVE: The historic Hotel Tadoussac faces out toward the beautiful bay.

 I was taken aback by the charm of Hotel Tadoussac, originally built in 1864—and rebuilt by Canadian Steamship Lines President William Hugh in 1942.
 Tadoussac has cozy-small-village energy coupled with vintage architecture that makes it feel as if you are strolling through the grounds of an old movie set.

 All about the whales

 In Tadoussac, the Centre of Interpretation on Marine Mammals (CIMM) contains an excellent exhibit on aquatic biology.
 There is so much to see and do at the exhibit for all ages.
 I was fascinated by the authentic whale skeletons suspended from the ceiling.
-The CIMM guides are incredibly knowledgeable and passionate about the work they do to protect whales and other aquatic mammals in Saguenay.
+The CIMM guides are incredibly knowledgeable and passionate about the work they do to protect Belugas and other aquatic mammals in Saguenay.

 I was amazed at how little I knew about the whale population in Quebec—it is such an important part of the Maritime identity in this part of the country, and understandably so.

 It takes less than ten minutes to walk from the CIMM to Tadoussac wharf, where Croisières AML runs two daily three-hour whale-watching excursions.
 The cruises offer a VIP section with gourmet lunch boxes and beverages so you can sit back and sip on a G&T made with Quebec gin while touring the Marine Park in the St. Lawrence Estuary.
 I was happily surprised to find out just how flavourful Quebec gin is and how expansive the industry is across the province.

 ABOVE: Microbrasserie Tadoussac is a great spot to unwind and enjoy a local brew.